 Since its original discovery in 2015 in the gas line easement west of wetland cell E-4, small carpetgrass has quickly become one of the most aggressive invasive species at the site and has now been observed as occurring in all of the wetland cells.
 Due to the nature of small carpet grass and its delayed growth cycle it is hard to observe new patches under the tall dense vegetation around it until it is already well established making it extremely hard to treat all of the individuals before going to seed in mid September.
-Historically, small carpetgrass has been treated with the herbicide Section 2EC (Clethodim 26.4%), which is a selective post-emergence herbicide used for the control of annual and perennial grasses that can be applied over standing water.
-While this herbicide has provided effective control for other species of grasses in the past, it is apparent that it is not being effective at controlling the spread of the populations of small carpet grass at the site.
+Historically, small carpetgrass has been treated with the herbicide Section 2EC (Clethodim 26.4%), which is a selective post-emergence herbicide used for the control of annual and perennial grasses.
+Monitoring events during 2020 showed a positive decrease in the densities of small carpet grass as compared to previous years.
+A positive sign that the herbicide concentration being used it working at controlling and effectively killing the species.